 Whether relocating an existing company, expanding to Ladysmith or starting a new venture, the Town is here to help.
-The Town is proud to support a comprehensive business and development portal at www.ladysmith.ca/business-development/ for easy access to business resources and information.
+The Town is proud to support a comprehensive Business and Development portal at www.ladysmith.ca/business-development/ for easy access to business resources and information.

 Getting all of the paperwork together in order to open a new business can be confusing.
-In partnership with the Government of Canada and Province of BC, the Town of Ladysmith is pleased to offer a service called BizPal through the municipal website (www.ladysmith. ca).
-This service assists entrepreneurs to determine which permits and licenses they will require (federally, provincially and municipally) in order to open their business.
+In partnership with Federal and Provincial Governments, the Town of Ladysmith is pleased to offer a service called BizPal through the Town website (ladysmith.ca).
+This service assists entrepreneurs to determine which permits and licenses they will require (federal, provincial and municipal) in order to open their business.
+Assistance is also provided to local businesses regarding available programs and local development issues.